 The user request enters Google's network at the edge POP.
-The Compute Engine region is where GCP resources handling requests are located.
+The Compute Engine region is where Google Cloud resources handling requests are located.
 This segment is the latency between the edge POP and Compute Engine region, and sits wholly within Google's global network.

 This is the latency from the app responding to requests, including the time the app needs in order to process the request.

 Different apps have different latency requirements.
 Depending on the app, users are more forgiving of latency issues.
 Apps that interact asynchronously or mobile apps with a high latency threshold—100 milliseconds or more—can be deployed in a single region without degrading the user experience.
 However, for apps such as real-time games, a few milliseconds of latency can have a greater affect on user experience.
 Deploy these types of apps in multiple regions close to the users.